Madungandí

 The comarca is not divided into districts; but is divided into 12 communities: Akua Yala, Ibedí, Pintupu, Icandí, Piria, Cuinupdi, Nargandí, Ogobnawila, Diwar Sikua, Capandi and Tabardi.
 Its capital is Akua Yala.

 Its area is 2318.8 km2 and is located near the Bayano River.

+The leader of this region is known as Ariadna Alfonso.
+It is the most important sahila in the region.